smitelli/scottsmitelli.com/src/content/articles/fake-fixation/index.md

 (Or "Complicated" by Avril Lavigne, "Explode" by Nelly Furtado, "Drop It Like It's Hot" by Snoop Dogg, "But It's Better If You Do" by Panic! at the Disco, or...)

-## "You're a phony, you know we figured you out, fake!"
+## "You know we figured you out, fake!"

 The final layer of the part-of-speech cake is the nouns.
 In these usages, the subject is neither acting fake nor appearing fake---it _actually is_ a fake thing:{{% margin-note %}}Like pretty much every other occurrence, these things are only fake in the metaphorical sense.
 I'm sure somebody has written a song about schizophrenic delusions where their friends and family are replaced with {{% link wiki-simulacrum %}}simulacra{{% /link %}}, but that's not what most of these are.{{% /margin-note %}}